cocolin041/final_project_2020Sp/README.md

 We can see that started from mid March, the awareness of wearing mask is getting higher in South Korea, and thus the confirmed number getting flatten afterwards.

 ## Conclusion
-Hypothesis that mass test would be helpful is valid for Germany, Korea Hypothesis that wearing mask would be helpful is valid for Germany, Korea
+Hypothesis that mass test would be helpful is valid for Germany, Korea<br>
+Hypothesis that wearing mask would be helpful is valid for Germany, Korea